Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Results

 Also, Figures~\ref{fig:sbs_mod_all} and~\ref{fig:sbs_mod_all_pcp} reveal that Model 2 differs more often from the SBS than Model 1.
-This finding is also supported by Table~\ref{tab:preds}, which summarizes how often each of the solvers was predicted and how often it was the best solver.
-Although HCMA is only in roughly 15\% of the problems (14 of 96) the best choice, Model 1 selects it in approximately 80\% and Model 2 in 46\%.
-Interestingly, the two models only predict three and four different solvers, respectively.
+This finding is also supported by Table~\ref{tab:preds}, which summarizes the actual and predicted solvers.
+More precisely, it lists (in the left column) how often each of the 12 optimization algorithms from the portfolio performed best.
+The remaining columns list the predicted optimization algorithms.
+For instance, the first row of the table shows that for six problems, BSqi had the best performance among all 12 solvers from the portfolio.
+However, instead of predicting BSqi, Model 1 predicted fmincon and HCMA three times each, and Model 2 predicted fmincon, HCMA and HMLS (each of them twice) for these six problems.
+Interestingly, one can observe that -- although HCMA only in roughly 15\% of the problems (14 of 96) is the true best solver -- both models show a strong bias towards the SBS: Model~1 selects it in approximately 80\% and Model~2 in 46\% of the problems.
+Another remarkable observation is that the two models only predict three and four different solvers, respectively.

 The different behavior of the two selectors is likely caused by the differences in the used features.
 While three of the features are identical for both selectors -- the previously described angle and levelset features, as well as the skewness of the objective values -- the remaining six features of Model 2 are meta-model and nearest better clustering (NBC) features.
-The two meta model features measure (1) the smallest absolute, non-intercept coefficient of a linear model (without interactions) and (2) the adjusted model fit ($R_{adj}^2$) of a quadratic model (without interactions)~\cite{Mersmann2011}.
-The remaining four NBC features measure (1) the ratio of the standard deviations of the distances among the nearest neighbours and the nearest better neighbours, (2) the ratio of the respective arithmetic means, (3) the correlation between the distances of the nearest neighbours and the nearest better neighbours, and (4) the so-called \textit{indegree}, i.e., the correlation between fitness value and the count of observations to whom the current observation is the nearest better neighbour~\cite{Kerschke2015}.
+The two meta-model features measure (1) the smallest absolute, non-intercept coefficient of a linear model (without interactions) and (2) the adjusted model fit ($R_{adj}^2$) of a quadratic model \citep[without interactions; see][]{Mersmann2011}.
+The remaining four NBC features measure (1) the ratio of the standard deviations of the distances among the nearest neighbours and the nearest better neighbours, (2) the ratio of the respective arithmetic means, (3) the correlation between the distances of the nearest neighbours and the nearest better neighbours, and (4) the so-called \textit{indegree}, i.e., the correlation between fitness value and the count of observations to whom the current observation is the nearest better neighbour \citep{Kerschke2015}.